Samriddhi25/Samriddhi25/README.md

 ### I'm a Otaku <img src="https://media.giphy.com/media/VgCDAzcKvsR6OM0uWg/giphy.gif" width="30"> and Computer Science enthusianst who mainly programs in JavaScript and has recently ventured out into Python.

-- 📚 I’m currently working on developing new skills and explore more to see what I ❤.
+- 📚 I’m currently working on developing new skills and exploring more to see what I ❤.
 - 👯 Actively participating in Open source and community projects.
 - 🌱 I’m currently learning about Data Structures and App development using Flutter.
 - 🤓 Experienced in Web Development and React Native.